sandeeep-s/books/ddia/part-I/ddia-03-storage-and-retrieval.md

 The basic idea of LSM trees--keeping a cascade of SSTables that are merged in the background--is simple and effective.
 - Even when the dataset is much bigger than the available memory it continues to work well.
 - Since data is stored in sorted order you can efficiently perform range queries
+- Index can be sparse
 - Because the disk writes are sequential the LSM-Tree can support remarkably high write throughput.
 ### B-Trees
 B-Trees are the most widely used indexing structure.
 It is a standard index implementation in all relational databases, and many non-relational databases use them too.

 - B-Trees keep key-value pairs sorted by key, which allows efficient key-value lookup and range queries.
-- B-Trees break the database down into fixed size blocks or pages, traditionally 4 kb in size, and read or write one page at a time.
-Each page can be identified using an address or a location, which allows one page to refer to another.
+- B-Trees break the database down into fixed size blocks or pages, traditionally 4 kb in size.
+- B-Trees read or write one page at a time.
+- Each page can be identified using an address or a location, which allows one page to refer to another.
 - One page is designated as the root of the B-Tree; whenever we look up a key in the index, we start here.
 - The page contains several keys and references to child pages.
 - Each child is responsible for a continuous range of keys, and the keys between the references indicate where the boundaries between those ranges lie.
-- As we walk down the tree, we eventually reach a leaf page containing individual keys., which either contains the value for each key inline or contains references to the pages where the values can be found.
+- As we walk down the tree, we eventually reach a leaf page containing individual keys
+- A leaf page either contains the value for each key inline or contains references to the pages where the values can be found.

 *Branching factor:* The number of references to child pages in one page of a B-Tree.
 It depends on the amount of space required to store page references and the range boundaries.
 Typically it is several hundred.